Carlo Little: Early life

-Born Carl O'Neil Little at the Queen Charlotte's Hospital, Shepherd's Bush, London, England, he was brought up and lived in Wembley, Middlesex for most of his life with his sister Carole.
+Born Carl O'Neil Little at the Queen Charlotte's Hospital, Shepherd's Bush, London, he was brought up and lived in Wembley, Middlesex for most of his life with his sister Carole.
 His fellow townsmen included peers Keith Moon, Ginger Baker and Charlie Watts, all of whom would find fame with the same instrument.
 He was included in the evacuation of civilians during World War II as a child, and sent to relatives in Wales during the Blitz in London.

 As a teenager he discovered Ted Heath and then skiffle music, especially Chris Barber and Lonnie Donegan.
 Skiffle inspired Little to join a band, Derek Addison's Rhythm Katz.
 By the late 1950s rock and roll had arrived in the United Kingdom, and Little became a fan of Chuck Berry and Little Richard, whose drummer Earl Palmer he was influenced by.
 Little was called up in 1958 to do National Service in the Royal Fusiliers (City of London Regiment) Corps of Drums, serving in Kenya and Malta, and he was singled out to become head drummer due to his loud playing.
 He was demobbed in 1960.